Bikeman868/Prius/README.md

 It is recommended that you implement `IFactory` usign your IoC container so that you can map the results from the database onto objects that have dependencies.
-If you are mapping only data contracts with default public constructors, then you can write a simpler and faster versiono of `IFactory` that calls the default public constructor instead.
+If you are mapping only data contracts with default public constructors, then you can write a simpler and faster version of `IFactory` that calls the default public constructor instead.

+> Note that Prius uses Urchin for its configuration, so Urchin must also be registered in your IoC container.
+See Urchin documentation for how to do this.

 ## Supported Databases
 In this version, Prius supports Microsoft SQL Server, MySQL and Postgresql.
 This is an open